hcientist/OnlinePythonTutor/v3/docs/developer-overview.md

 take a minute to read up on what they're supposed to do.

-As the user's program is running, bdb will pause execution at every function call, return, exception, and single-step and transfer control over to the respective handler methods.
-Since `PGLogger` overrides those methods, it can hijack control at crucial points during program execution to do what it needs to do.
+As the user's program is running, bdb will pause execution at every function call, return, exception, and single-line step (most common).
+It then transfers control over to the respective handler method.
+Since `PGLogger` overrides those handler methods, it can hijack control at crucial points during program execution to do what it needs to do.

-Since `PGLogger` does similar things regardless of why execution was paused (function call, return, exception, or single-step), all handlers dispatch to a giant method called `interaction`.
+Since `PGLogger` does similar things regardless of why execution was paused (function call, return, exception, or single-line step), all handlers dispatch to a giant method called `interaction`.

 During a call to `interaction`, the backend collects the state of the stack and all run-time data and then creates a